stevebuik/Stu/README.md

 **Prerequisite**

 Stu assumes you have already generated one or more snapshots.
-These are typically in the .shadow-cljs/release-snapshots/<app name> directory.
+These are typically in the .shadow-cljs/release-snapshots/&lt;app name&gt; directory.
 To generate snapshot(s) you invoke

 `(shadow/release-snapshot :app {:tag "0.8"})` with your own tag or...